flutter/website/developing-packages.md

 It sometimes happens that your package or app depends on packages whose (transitive) dependencies are in conflict.
 Suppose you want to use `some_package` and `other_package` in package `hello`, but both of these depend on `url_launcher` in different versions that cannot be reconciled automatically.
-This can be dealt with by adding a dependency override declaration to the `pubspec.yaml` file in `hello`, forcing the use of a particular version:
+Unless the two packages actually use `url_launcher` in incompatible ways, this can be dealt with by adding a dependency override declaration to the `pubspec.yaml` file in `hello`, forcing the use of a particular version:

 In `hello/pubspec.yaml`:
 ```yaml